invest-composer/composer-trade-mcp/README.md

   }
 }
 ```
-Instructions for getting your API Key can be found [here](https://github.com/invest-composer/composer-trade-mcp?tab=readme-ov-file#getting-your-api-key).

 ‼️ **NOTE: ChatGPT does not support custom MCP servers unless you have the Pro Plan ($200/mo).
-They also do not support our authentication scheme.** ‼️
+They also do not support MCP servers with more than two tools.** ‼️

 ## Getting your API Key